Tulamben, Bali June 2012

 (must be getting old) but jumped in for the next

-very active with lots of Coral Trout and Moray Eels.
-Also managed to get some good Harlequin Shrimp
+active with lots of Coral Trout and Moray Eels.
+Also managed to get some good Harlequin Shrimp shots for

-shots for a change as they are usually in awkward places or surrounded by bad backgrounds.
-The days
+a change as they are usually in awkward places or surrounded by bad backgrounds.
+The days diving was

-diving was finished off with a casual dive along the foreshore from Mimpi to Coral Gardens.
-As usual it was
+finished off with a casual dive along the foreshore from Mimpi to Coral Gardens.
+As usual it was across the

 Took us to the wreck and although the vis was down a bit we had quite a